Specialists in Not-For-Profit and Governmental Financial Software Solutions

 Through this evaluation process, we have chosen to work with the following Fund Accounting products over the years:

-Today, ComputerWorks NFP Solutions has Not-for-Profit, Governmental, and Tribal Government clients throughout California, Arizona, Nevada, Washington and Alaska.
+Today, ComputerWorks NFP Solutions has Not-for-Profit, Governmental, and Tribal Government clients throughout California, Arizona, Nevada, Oregon, Washington and Alaska.

 Our goal is to provide each client with the best software tools, reports and necessary skills to manage their financial requirements, which in turn will help them fulfill their organization’s mission and purpose.
-The staff enjoy the challenge of providing solutions to the unique, and sometimes unusual, requirements our clients in this market have.
+The staff enjoy the challenge of providing solutions to the unique, and sometimes unusual, requirements clients in this market have.

 Jean used to say, “Besides filling a special need in this area, I love helping people who help people!”.
 This ideal is still at the heart of what drives the company today.